Skip to main content

 What alternative hair loss treatments exist?

-You can switch to alternatives such as minoxidil or a topical finasteride and minoxidil formula.
+You can switch to alternatives such as minoxidil or a combination of topical finasteride and minoxidil.
 Topical finasteride works in a similar way to the oral form but targets DHT levels in the scalp without significantly reducing DHT in the bloodstream.
 As a result, the side effects commonly associated with oral finasteride are much less likely when using a topical version.

 FAQ